Renasant (RNST)

 nullAI Analysis | Feedback

-Kevin D. Chapman, President and Chief Executive Officer
+Kevin D. Chapman President and Chief Executive Officer

-James C. Mabry IV, Executive Vice President and Chief Financial Officer
+James C. Mabry IV Chief Financial Officer, Senior Executive Vice President

-Mr. Mabry joined Renasant as Executive Vice President and Chief Financial Officer in August 2020.
-He is also responsible for the company's mergers and acquisition activities and investor relations.
-With more than 35 years of experience in the financial services industry, Mr. Mabry previously served as Executive Vice President of Investor Relations and Mergers/Acquisitions for South State Corporation, a position he held from August 2015.
-Before that, he was a managing director at Keefe, Bruyette and Woods, a Stifel Company, where he led mergers and acquisitions, strategic advisory, and capital markets services for banking companies.
-He began his career with Keefe, Bruyette and Woods in New York in 1983.
+James C. Mabry IV joined Renasant as Executive Vice President and Chief Financial Officer in August 2020, also overseeing the company's mergers and acquisition activities and investor relations.
+Before his tenure at Renasant, Mr. Mabry was the Executive Vice President of Investor Relations and Mergers/Acquisitions for South State Corporation, a position he held starting in August 2015.
+Prior to that, he served as a managing director at Keefe, Bruyette and Woods (a Stifel Company), where he was responsible for leading mergers and acquisitions, strategic advisory, and capital markets services for banking companies.
+Mr. Mabry began his career with KBW in New York in 1983.
+He earned his Bachelor of Arts from UNC Charlotte and an MBA from UNC Kenan-Flagler.

-C. Mitchell Waycaster, Executive Vice Chairman
+C. Mitchell Waycaster Executive Vice Chairman

 AI Analysis | Feedback